Hudbay to clear land this month for goal of 5 open-pit mines near Tucson

 "The metallurgical testing and mineralogical studies on Copper World are well-advanced," and the company will release a preliminary economic assessment in the first half of 2022, Kukielski said.

-Hudbay affirmed to the Star Monday that the assessment is scheduled for release on that timetable.
+Hudbay affirmed to the Star on Monday that the assessment is scheduled for release on that timetable.

 Contact Tony Davis at 520-349-0350 or tdavis@tucson.com.
 Follow Davis on Twitter@tonydavis987.